parcel-bundler/website/src/getting-started/plugin-config.md

 Here is an excerpt from the default config that the `parcel` CLI uses.
 Generally, there are three categories of plugin types (with regards to the configuration):

-- only one plugin for the whole build (Bundler)
+- only one plugin for the whole build (bundler)
-- a list of plugins that run sequentially (Namer/Resolver/Reporter)
+- a list of plugins that run sequentially (namers/resolvers/reporters)
-- the plugin(s) are specified per asset/bundle type (Transformer/Packager/Optimizer)
+- the plugin(s) are specified per asset/bundle type (transformers/packagers/optimizers)
 - runtimes are the exception here, because they are specified per [context](/getting-started/configuration#context) TODO LINK.

 {% sample %}